fecampossantos/aion/docs/ARCHITECTURE.md

 ## Overview

-Chrono follows a modular React Native architecture using Expo Router for navigation, SQLite for data persistence, and TypeScript for type safety.
+Aion follows a modular React Native architecture using Expo Router for navigation, SQLite for data persistence, and TypeScript for type safety.
 The app is organized into clear separation of concerns with reusable components and centralized state management.

 ## Technology Stack